Imperial Earth: Editions

 The original UK hardcover edition (ISBN 0-575-02011-3) has the subtitle "A Fantasy of Love and Discord" and has 38 chapters and "Acknowledgments and Notes".
 The later US hardcover edition adds a quote from Ernest Hemingway, has 43 chapters, drops the subtitle, and expands the Acknowledgements and Notes.
 The later US paperback edition also features an "Additional Note" about a possible biological error in the plot.

+Reception

+A review in Library Journal noted the thin plot of the novel, but followed up by saying, "No one is complaining" due to Clarke's skill as a science fiction writer, and called it "an intriguing, thought-provoking book".